 The claim has been made that real interest rates were low during the housing boom.
 Can someone who believes this claim show us a time series for such real interest rates, and calculate the number of basis points by which those rates were low during the boom?
 Then we can consider more carefully how much those rates might have elevated housing prices.

-Also from This Issue
+Also from this issue

 In the first of this month’s four accounts of the causes of the financial crisis, Lawrence H. White, the F.A.
 Hayek Professor of Economic History at the University of Missouri, St. Louis, makes his case.
 White argues that the housing boom and bust, and the resulting meltdown of financial markets, cannot have been the result of a laissez-faire monetary and financial system, since we never had one.
 Nor can deregulation have been the cause, since the most recent relevant deregulation has probably helped contain the turmoil.
 While admitting that “private miscalculation and imprudence made matters worse,” White argues that “to explain industry-wide errors we need to identify policy distortions capable of having industry-wide effects.”
 He points to two such distorting sets of policies: the overexpansion of the money supply by the Fed, and government mandates and subsidies to write riskier mortgages.

-Adam Smith Was Right about Corporate CEOs’ Incentives absent Effective Regulation
+- Adam Smith Was Right about Corporate CEOs’ Incentives absent Effective Regulation by William K. Black

 In our second anatomy of the financial crisis, William K. Black, associate professor of economics and law at the University of Missouri, Kansas City, says that key to the crisis was perverse compensation schemes that put the incentives of executives at odds with the interests of creditors and shareholders.
 Drawing on his concept of “control fraud,” Black argues that a failure of regulation encouraged executives to meet short-term earnings goals and to capture large bonuses by encouraging fraudulent mortgages — even when it could be foreseen that this might lead to the destruction of the firm.
 “When we do not regulate or supervise financial markets we, de facto, decriminalize control fraud.
 The regulators are the cops on the beat against control fraud — and control fraud causes greater financial losses than all other forms of property crime combined,” Black writes.
 Fannie and Freddie cannot have been the culprits, Black argues, because they were guilty of less mortgage control fraud than their fully private counterparts. “ ‘Modern finance’ has failed the market test,” Black concludes.
 “Its policies optimize the environment for control fraud and create perverse dynamics that create recurrent financial crises.”